Shortest-path recovery from signature with an optimal control approach: Preliminaries on Signatures

-where $G^N(\mathbb{R}^d)$ is a closed sub-Lie group of $(\mathfrak{t}^N(\mathbb{R}^d),\otimes)$ which is called the free nilpotent group of order $N$. \end{theorem} \begin{proof} In \cite[Theorem~7.30]{friz2010} the statement was originally proved for the space of paths $x\in BV([0,1],\mathbb{R}^d)$, which are all continuous functions with finite variation.
-More precisely, consider the set of all signatures given as
+\begin{proof} For the first result, see \cite[Theorem~7.28]{friz2010}.
+Regarding the second point, in \cite[Theorem~7.30]{friz2010} the statement was originally proved for the space of paths $x\in BV([0,1],\mathbb{R}^d)$, i.e. continuous functions with finite variation.
+More precisely, if we consider the set of all signatures given as then the argument in \cite[Theorem~7.30]{friz2010} shows the following relations: